wcrd/rdf-model-editor-poc/PLAN.md

 ## To Do
 Today:
-* Drag-drop targets for Ontology RHS panel and model
+* Drag-drop targets: Model to Ontology Grid
-  * Update model event handlers to not handle row drags from source grid;
 * Storage
 * Combo class selector -> this might not be required though; could do cell edit just opens the ontology panel?
 Adds a 'select' button in search box?
 On Enter or click class is applied?